Phone-GWP-group

 Wasted time on site can cost your business thousands of pounds in lost productivity

-Expensive tools or equipment becoming lost
+Expensive tools or equipment are becoming lost

 Lost equipment